 Endorphins make people feel good.
 Over time, the brain starts only to release these endorphins when that person uses a drug or drinks alcohol.
 When they stop, the brain’s chemistry becomes unbalanced, which can lead to some unpleasant and potentially life-threatening side effects.

 Residential detox creates a safe environment for detoxification from a drug or alcohol.
 People undergoing this treatment can get comfort care and medical support that makes the process easier.
 Once clean, they can move on to intensive therapy to prevent further drug use.

 Some experts estimate that one in four people with a substance use disorder has an underlying mental health condition like depression, anxiety, or bipolar disorder.
 They often begin using a drug or drinking alcohol to self-medicate and control an illness they might understand fully.

 A residential program for mental health services or co-occurring disorders allows you to get mental health treatment at a mental health treatment center if necessary.
 For those with co-occurring issues, it’s better to deal with both of them at the same time to decrease the risk of relapse.

 Contact Gaudenzia Today

 A good number of them require residential housing to get the help they need.
 There are many different kinds of residential housing, though.
 The trick is to work with a treatment program that can help you determine which one is right for your needs.

-If you are someone you love needs a residential treatment program serving Pennsylvania, Delaware, Maryland, and DC, give Gaudenzia a call at 833.647.0719.
+If you or someone you love needs a residential treatment program serving Pennsylvania, Delaware, Maryland, and DC, give Gaudenzia a call at 833.976.4357.
 We offer a variety of residential housing options and know we can help.